pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ## Environments

 Before you can record a deployment or a release, you must create the environment in the Pact Broker.
-The "test" and "production" environments are pre-populated in the Pact Broker, to get you you started quickly.
+To get you you started quickly, the `test` and `production` environments are pre-populated in the Pact Broker.

-To create and environment, use the following [command](/pact_broker/client_cli/readme#create-environment) from the Pact Broker CLI.
+To create a new environment, use the following [command](/pact_broker/client_cli/readme#create-environment) from the Pact Broker CLI.

     $ pact-broker create-environment --name NAME --display-name DISPLAY_NAME \
       [--no-production|--production]